TWELVE TOOLS (NOT RULES) OF WRITING : just what it says on the tin

 ENTERING COMPETITIONS : The first person your writing has to delight is the First Filter Reader.
 Two posts by writer and veteran judge Susannah Rickards, from the coal-face of competitions.

-HOW TO COPE WITH PUBLICITY : An exploration of what's going on when you find that the publicity you long for - interviews, reviews, trade dinners - is much more stressful than you'd expect, and tips for how to cope.
+HOW TO COPE WITH PUBLICITY : What's going on when you find that the publicity you long for - interviews, reviews, trade dinners - is much more stressful than you'd expect, and tips for how to cope.